Nakajima A6M2-N: Operational history

-The seaplane also served as an interceptor for protecting fueling depots in Balikpapan and Avon Bases (Dutch East Indies) and reinforced the Shumushu base (North Kuriles) in the same period.
+The seaplane also served as an interceptor for protecting fueling depots in Balikpapan and Avon Bases (Dutch East Indies), and they reinforced the Shumushu base (North Kuriles) in the same period.
 Such fighters served aboard seaplane carriers Kamikawa Maru in the Solomons and Kuriles areas and aboard Japanese raiders Hokoku Maru and Aikoku Maru in Indian Ocean raids.
-In the Aleutian Campaign this fighter engaged with RCAF Curtiss P-40 Warhawk, Lockheed P-38 Lightning fighters and Boeing B-17 Flying Fortress bombers.
-The aircraft was used for interceptor, fighter-bomber, and short reconnaissance support for amphibious landings, among other uses.

-Later in the conflict the Otsu Air Group utilized the A6M2-N as an interceptor alongside Kawanishi N1K1 Kyofu ("Rex") aircraft based in Biwa lake in the Honshū area.
+Later in the conflict, the Otsu Air Group utilized the A6M2-N as an interceptor alongside Kawanishi N1K1 Kyofu ("Rex") aircraft based in Biwa lake in the Honshū area, suffering heavy losses.
+By this time it was already well-known that the Rufe simply could not compete against modern fighter designs, so production ceased in September 1943.

 The last A6M2-N in military service was a single example recovered by the French forces in Indochina after the end of World War II.
 It crashed shortly after being overhauled.